 (Percentage of portfolio) December 31, 2022 December 31, 2021

 Domestic credit card-Refreshed FICO scores: (1)

-Greater than 660 69% 71%
+Greater than 660 69 % 71 %

 660 or below 31 29

-Total 100% 100%
+Total 100 % 100 %

-(
+(Percentage of portfolio) December 31, 2022 December 31, 2021

 Auto-At origination FICO scores: (2)

-Greater than 660 53% 50%
+Greater than 660 53 % 50 %

 621 - 660 20 20

 620 or below 27 30

-Total 100% 100%
+Total 100 % 100 %

-(1) Percentages represent period-end loans held for investment in each credit score category.
+Percentages represent period-end loans held for investment in each credit score category.
 Domestic Card credit scores generally represent FICO scores.
 These scores are obtained from one of the major credit bureaus at origination and are refreshed monthly thereafter.
-We approximate non-FICO credit scores to comparable FICO scores for consistency purposes.
-Balances for which no credit score is available or the credit score is invalid are included in the 660 or below category.
+We approximate non-FICO credit score is invalid are included in the 660 or below category.
+Percentages represent period-end loans held for investment in each credit score is available or the credit score is invalid are included in the 660 or below category.
+Percentages represent period-end loans held for investment in each credit score seguerally represent average FICO scores obtained from three credit bureaus at the time of application and are not refreshed thereafter.
+Balances for which no credit score is available or the credit score is invalid are included in the 620 or below category.
+(1)